 Neurocritical Care Fellowship

-Parkland Memorial Hospital is a safety net hospital supported by Dallas County and is a Level I Trauma Center and a comprehensive stroke center.
-The new Parkland building opened in 2015 and has 862 single-patient rooms and a dedicated 12-bed Neuro ICU with adjacent advanced CT imaging capability that was featured in the Neurocritical Care Society’s publication, Currents.
+- Parkland Memorial Hospital is a safety net hospital supported by Dallas County and is a Level I Trauma Center and Comprehensive Stroke Center.
+The new Parkland building has 862 single-patient rooms with a dedicated 12-bed neuroscience/neurotrauma ICU that is adjacent to our Trauma/Surgical and Cardiovascular ICUs.

 - 12-16 weeks – Medical, Surgical, and Cardiothoracic ICU

-Available electives: Neurosurgery, ICU EEG monitoring, Stroke, Critical Care Nephrology, Procedure Team, Infectious Diseases, Palliative Care, Emergency Critical Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology.
+Neurosurgery, ICU EEG monitoring, Stroke, Critical Care Nephrology, Procedure Team, Infectious Diseases, Palliative Care, Emergency Critical Care Ultrasound, Neuroanesthesia, Neuro-Interventional Radiology, Burn ICU, Research, etc.

 Education and Didactics

-We are involved in several clinical trials and expect fellows to participate in scholarly activities (research, QI, etc.) under the guidance of a faculty mentor.
-We have monthly Neurocritical Care/Neurotrauma research meetings to propose new research ideas, discuss ongoing progress of current research, and invite presenters from other departments.
+We are involved in numerous clinical trials and expect fellows to participate in scholarly activities (research, QI, etc.) under the guidance of a faculty mentor.
+We have monthly Neurocritical Care/Neurotrauma meetings to propose new research ideas, discuss ongoing progress of current research, and collaborate with researchers from other departments.
 We work closely with the Neuroscience Nursing Research Center, which operates under the direction of DaiWai Olson, Ph.D., R.N.

 We participate in the Neurocritical Care Fellowship Match Program via the SF Match and receive applications via the Central Application System (CAS).
 Applications typically open in January with interviews occurring throughout the Spring.
 Rank lists are usually finalized and submitted in August.
-For inquiries about the application process, fellowship positions listed outside the match, or any questions about our program, please email Stephen Figueroa, Fellowship Director, or email@example.com, Fellowship Administrative Assistant.
+For inquiries about the application process, fellowship positions listed outside the match, or any questions about our program, please email Stephen Figueroa, Fellowship Director, or firstname.lastname@example.org, Fellowship Educational Coordinator.